 She has authored more than 300 peer-reviewed publications and book chapters on the subject, co-edited three books, and received numerous awards in international meetings for scientific presentations, videos, and posters.
 She has also been a guest speaker in different international meetings in at least 20 countries.
 Also, Dr. Werner is a consultant for different companies manufacturing IOLs and other ocular biodevices, as well as a consultant for the Food and Drug Administration (FDA).
 Since June 1, 2020, Dr. Werner is the US Associate Editor of the Journal of Cataract & Refractive Surgery.

 Education: MD, Federal University of Minas Gerais, Brazil; PhD, Biomaterials from the Université de Paris V (René Descartes), Paris, France

-Academic Appointments: Associate Professor of Ophthalmology & Visual Sciences—University of Utah School of Medicine
+Academic Appointments: Professor of Ophthalmology & Visual Sciences—University of Utah School of Medicine